Roundhouse kick: Muay Thai method

 As with many other muay Thai techniques, the roundhouse kick has gained wide popularity, being used extensively in K-1 kickboxing and mixed martial arts (MMA) competitions due to its effectiveness in inflicting damage to the opponent.
 A properly executed muay Thai roundhouse kick has been compared by many martial artists to being struck by a baseball bat.
 Most Western muay Thai clubs and practitioners avoid the term roundhouse kick, instead using the term angle kick (or side-angle kick and occasionally rising kick).

 The muay Thai roundhouse (or angle) kick is generally used in varying levels (low, middle, high) to inflict damage to different parts of the opponent's body.
 Low (or lowpoint) kicks generally target the thigh just above the knee joint for the purpose of weakening the leg, limiting the opponent's mobility, reducing their ability to use it for forceful kicks, or potentially rendering them unable to stand on the leg altogether.
 In more recent times many MMA fighters such as Justin Gaethje, Edson Barboza, Benson Henderson, and Jeremy Stephens utilize effective low kicks.
 This can target the peroneal nerve rendering the attacked leg numb and paralyzed.

 Muay Thai practitioners are taught to repeatedly strike the same point on the thigh to increase the cumulative effect of low kicks as a match proceeds.
-Some Thai camps emphasize targeting the inner thigh to compress the femoral artery and to shock the opponent weakening his or her fighting ability.
+Some Thai camps emphasize targeting the inner thigh to compress the femoral artery and to shock the opponent weakening their fighting ability.
 Middle (midpoint or midsection) kicks target the area above the hip bone and can damage the opponent's ribs and liver.
 High (or highpoint) kicks target the opponent's head or neck; they are often responsible for knockouts in competition.
-Some Thai camps emphasize targeting the side of the neck with the high angle kick cutting down from its highest point to compress the carotid artery and so shock the opponent, weakening his or her fighting ability or knocking him out.
+Some Thai camps emphasize targeting the side of the neck with the high angle kick cutting down from its highest point to compress the carotid artery and so shock the opponent, weakening their fighting ability or knocking him out.